-4. She sold the Kate Spade New York brand, but you didn’t know it.
+4. She Sold the Kate Spade New York Brand, but You Didn’t Know it.

-In 2004, TIME sat down with the designer as she launched the first home collection to learn more about her process.
+In 2004, TIME sat down with the designer as she launched her first home collection to learn more about her process.
 In the interview, Spade revealed that as a girl, she would raid her mother’s closet and it’s where she learned that every handbag should tell a story.

 As she told TIME, “[Her mother] had clutches, oranges, pinks, chocolates, huge pearl buttons.”
 As a young adult in the big city fashion world, she couldn’t find any purses or handbags remotely resembling her mother’s coveted collection of bright and personable bags.
-This inspiration would take many forms over time, but is most evident in the way she spun this idea into a brand that took America by storm.
+This inspiration would take many forms over time but is most evident in the way she spun this idea into a brand that took America by storm.

 The United States lost a brilliant mind in its fashion community, one that continually worked with organizations to empower women and brought the values of the Heartland to the bright lights of the big city.
 She was survived by her husband and her 13-year-old daughter, Frances Beatrix Spade.